Skip to Content

 Why choose our mediators?

-- Our family law mediators have all successfully completed the specialization course in family law
+• Our family law mediators have all successfully completed the specialisation course in family law

-- Specialized in various forms of mediation, including labor mediation, business mediation, divorce mediation and family mediation
+• Specialised in various forms of mediation, including labour mediation, business mediation, divorce mediation and family mediation

 With us, you are assured of professional mediation support.
 Please contact our mediators to receive more information or to schedule a no-obligation consultation.